AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 ### A Hands-on Workshop series in Machine Learning
-Time: 05:45-7:45 PM for seven consecutive Wednesdays starting Oct 02 to Nov 13, 2019
+Time: 05:45-7:45 PM for 7 consecutive Wednesdays starting Oct 02 to Nov 13, 2019
-Venue: Aviation Room, Hoch-Shanahan Dining Commons (385 Platt Blvd. in HMC campus)
+Venue: Aviation Room, Hoch-Shanahan Dining Commons (385 Platt Blvd.)

 The workshop is open to everyone from The Claremont Colleges on a first-come first-serve basis.
 Please [register here](https://forms.gle/3VdVMqV1EctC7aiE6).